GovTechSG/seed-documentation/faqs/seed-faq-general.md

 Complete to onboard your internet (which is not a GSIB) device by following the instructions on [SEED documentation](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/prerequisites-for-onboarding).

 If you do not use a non-SE GSIB device and if your TechPass account is active, [create a service request with TechPass](https://go.gov.sg/techpass-sr) to receive the SEED onboarding invitation email again.

 </details><hr />

+<details><summary style="font-size:20px;font-weight:bold">Are there any guidelines for storing data on a GMD?</summary>

+You can store confidential data such as log-in credentials, encryption keys, API tokens, and API keys on your GMD.

+Do not store any production or live data on a GMD.

+!> For security reasons, **encrypt the confidential data** before storing it on your GMD.

+</details><hr />